dudziak-tomasz/asteroids-js/CONFIG.md

 "tokenKey" - a string for signing security tokens; a complex string should be set.
 Tokens are used for user authorization.

-"https" - if set to true then server queries will require https
+"https" - if set to true, requests to the server will require https